Tunneling in multi-site mesoscopic quantum Hall circuits: Exact account of the interactions

 The full expression of the matrix $\mathbb{M}(\omega)$ is provided in the appendix~\ref{a1}, and in the limit $\omega\tau\to 0$, where $\tau\equiv\pi/E_C$ is the usual Heisenberg time constant, it takes the form

-From the equations~\eqref{rud7} and~\eqref{rud8}, it is seen that out of five chiral bosonic modes, only one mode, $\Phi_a$ remains gapless, and the other four are gapped by large charging energy.
-For the low-energy description of the problem, the gapped modes can be integrated out, and thus the dynamics are governed solely by the free mode $\Phi_a$.
-The equation~\eqref{rud8} also implies that the scaling dimensions of the boundary perturbations expressed by the first and second terms of the equation~\eqref{rud3} are $1/5$ and $4/5$ respectively, and thus both are relevant perturbations in RG sense.
+We note that in Eq.~\eqref{rud8}, and in the following discussion, we restrict ourselves to the regime $T\ll E_c$, where the physics is dominated by quantum fluctuations.
+In typical experiments, such as those in Refs.~\cite{Pierre_2015, ccd}, the base temperature is $T = (10 - 20) \, \rm{mK}$, and the charging energy is $E_c = (25 - 30) \, \mu\rm{eV} \sim (290 - 348) \, \rm{mK}$, which is well within the regime of our interest.
+The opposite regime, $T\gg E_c$, can be investigated in the spirit of Ref.~\cite{dpk1}.
+From Eqs.~\eqref{rud7} and~\eqref{rud8}, it follows that out of five chiral bosonic modes, only one mode, $\Phi_a$, remains gapless, while the remaining four acquire gap due to the large charging energy.
+For the low-energy description, the gapped modes can be integrated out, leaving the dynamics governed solely by the free mode $\Phi_a$.
+Equation~\eqref{rud8} further implies that the scaling dimensions of the boundary perturbations appearing in the first and second terms of the equation~\eqref{rud3} are $1/5$ and $4/5$ respectively, and therefore relevant perturbations in RG sense.